oysteinvolden/vision-based-navigation/README.md

     cd ..
     catkin_make -DCMAKE_BUILD_TYPE=Release

 NB!
-To be able to run two darknet_ros nodes in parallell, some modificaions for second darknet_ros node is neccessary.
+To be able to run two darknet_ros nodes in parallell, some modificaions for the second darknet_ros node is neccessary.

 - Go into darknet_ros/launch/darknet_ros.launch and
 	- change "darknet_ros" to "darknet_ros2" at line 16 and 17 (ns=darknet_ros2)